LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Floppy-Box-Monte-Carlo-Nonconvex-Particles/README.md

 ```

 <p align="justify">
-  When the program starts, it reads the selected packed-box configuration and clover-particle arrangement, initializes the system, pressure-ramp, Monte Carlo, probability, acceptance-ratio, and control variables, and prints a summary of the selected settings.
+  When the program starts, it reads the selected packed-box configuration and clover-shaped arrangement, initializes the system, pressure ramp, Monte Carlo, probability, acceptance ratio, and control variables, and prints a summary of the selected settings.
 If everything is correct, enter <code>Y</code> when prompted to resume; any other response terminates the program so that the initialization files can be edited.
 </p>

 <p align="justify">